-Pass H.J.Res.
-87 to end U.S. participation in the Saudi-led war in Yemen.
+Co-sponsor and vote for H.J.Res.
+87 and S.J.Res.
+56 to end U.S. participation in the Saudi-led war in Yemen.

 The war has created one of the worst humanitarian crises in the world, and over 16 million people are on the brink of famine.
 While the warring parties have thankfully entered a temporary truce, Congress must act to ensure an end to U.S. support for the war and prevent the truce from breaking.